 Seasonal Depression, also known as Seasonal Affective Disorder (SAD) is a type of depression related to the change of seasons.
 Seasonal depression can also mean depression that is brought on by the holiday season when people can feel alone, alienated, and depressed.
 Anxiety is also a component of Seasonal Affective Disorder and a co-morbidity of depression.
 Experts in psychiatry advise the following for overcoming seasonal depression:

-- Light therapy—The lack of sunshine can play a significant role in SAD.
+The lack of sunshine can play a significant role in SAD.
 If you have been diagnosed with Seasonal Affective Disorder, your doctor might suggest that you try a lightbox.
 A lightbox stimulates your body’s circadian rhythm and suppresses the release of melatonin.
 Thirty minutes a day in front of a therapy light box might significantly ease the symptoms of fatigue, depression, and anxiety and improve your chances of overcoming seasonal depression.

-- Aromatherapy—Aromatherapy is used to treat seasonal depression.
+Aromatherapy is used to treat seasonal depression.
 The sense of smell is a powerful stimulant for releasing chemicals in the brain that impact our mood.
-Essential oils used in aromatherapy can promote relaxation, help control mood and promote healthy sleep habits.
+Essential oils used in aromatherapy can promote relaxation, control mood, and promote healthy sleep habits.

-- Take a vitamin D supplement—studies have shown that low levels of vitamin D, common in the winter months, can lead to feelings of depression.
+Studies have shown that low levels of vitamin D, common in the winter months, can lead to feelings of depression.
 Ask your doctor about checking your vitamin D levels and if they are low, consider adding a supplement.
-Adding a vitamin D supplement may help with your seasonal depression and also serves to help keep your bones healthy.
+Adding a vitamin D supplement may help overcoming seasonal depression and also serves to help keep your bones healthy.